Protect What You Earn and Plan for Success.

 Selecting Business Entities

 The purpose of entity selection is to determine which option would be best for your business to minimize liability and maximize tax advantages.

-Examples of entities include Limited Liability Companies (LLC), S-Corporations, and C-Corporations.
+Examples of entities (including holding companies and subsidiaries) include Limited Liability Companies (LLC), S-Corporations, and C-Corporations.
+This work also includes addressing how the business owner will transfer their interest upon death.

 Creating, Reviewing, & Negotiating Contracts

 The purpose of a company’s contract is to protect the business owner.
-To this end, it is crucial to create contracts using language that can be understood by all parties involved.
-When all sides understand the terms of a contract, the likelihood of litigation is diminished.
+To this end, it is crucial to create contracts using language understood by all parties involved.
+The likelihood of litigation is diminished when all sides understand the terms of a contract.